andrewletten/rescomp/README.md

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="70%" />

 The main utility of `rescomp` comes with specifying more elaborate models and simulation dynamics.
-Features/options include (but not limited to):
+Features/options include (but are not limited to):

 -   Number of consumers/resources